 Although forward-looking statements in this Quarterly Report reflect our good faith judgment, such statements can only be based on facts and factors currently known by us.
 Consequently, forward-looking statements are inherently subject to risks and uncertainties and actual results and outcomes may differ materially from the results and outcomes discussed in or anticipated by the forward-looking statements.
 Factors that could cause or contribute to such differences in results and outcomes include without limitation those discussed under the heading "Risk Factors" below, as well as those discussed elsewhere in this Quarterly Report.
-Further, see the Risk Factor titled "The coronavirus (COVID-19) pandemic has had an adverse effect on our business and results of operations, and may continue to impact us in the future," and note that many of the risks and uncertainties set forth in other Risk Factors will be exacerbated by the COVID-19 pandemic, government and business responses thereto and any further resulting decline in the global business and economic environment, as well as the extent and/or speed of global economic recovery.
+Further, see the Risk Factor titled "The coronavirus (COVID-19) pandemic has had an adverse effect on our business and results of operations, and may continue to impact us in the future," and note that many of the risks and uncertainties set forth in other Risk Factors could be exacerbated by the COVID-19 pandemic, government and business responses thereto and any further resulting decline in the global business and economic environment, as well as the extent and speed of global economic recovery.
 Readers are urged not to place undue reliance on these forward-looking statements, which speak only as of the date of this Quarterly Report.
 We undertake no obligation to revise or update any forward-looking statements in order to reflect any event or circumstance that may arise after the date of this Quarterly Report.
 Readers are urged to carefully review and consider the various disclosures made in this Quarterly Report, which attempt to advise interested parties of the risks and factors that may affect our business, financial condition, results of operations and prospects.

-First Quarter Fiscal 2021 Overview and Other Recent Events
+Second Quarter Fiscal 2021 Overview

-Revenues for the first quarter of fiscal 2021 were \$8.2 billion, an increase of 62% compared to the year ago quarter, with net income of \$2.5 billion, an increase of 165% compared to the year ago quarter.
-Highlights and other key developments from the first quarter of fiscal 2021 and other recent events included:
+Revenues for the second quarter of fiscal 2021 were \$7.9 billion, an increase of 52% compared to the year ago quarter, with net income of \$1.8 billion, an increase of 276% compared to the year ago quarter.
+Highlights from the second quarter of fiscal 2021 and other recent events included:

-- QCT and QTL results were positively impacted by Apple's fall device launches in advance of the holiday season. - QCT revenues increased by 81% in the first quarter of fiscal 2021 compared to the year ago quarter, primarily due to an increase in demand for 5G products across handsets and RFFE, along with higher automotive and IoT revenues. - QTL revenues increased by 18% in the first quarter of fiscal 2021 compared to the year ago quarter, primarily due an increase in estimated sales of 3G/4G/5G-based multimode products from our key licensees (in part due to the new license agreement with Huawei), partially offset by the negative impact of COVID-19 and lower demand in China for licensees' products that incorporate our intellectual property.
+QCT revenues increased by 53% in the second quarter of fiscal 2021 compared to the year ago quarter, primarily due to an increase in demand for 5G products across handsets and RFFE, along with higher automotive and IoT revenues.

-• In January 2021, we announced that we entered into a definitive agreement to acquire NuVia, Inc. (NUVIA) for approximately \$1.4 billion.
-NUVIA is comprised of a CPU (central processing unit) and technology design team with expertise in high performance processors, SoC (system-on-chip) and power management for compute-intensive devices and applications.
-Upon development, NUVIA's technologies are expected to be integrated into certain QCT products.
-The acquisition is expected to close in the second quarter of fiscal 2021.
+- QTL revenues increased by 51% in the second quarter of fiscal 2021 compared to the year ago quarter, primarily due to an increase in estimated sales of 3G/4G/5G-based multimode products, which was primarily driven by a recovery from the negative impacts of COVID-19. - On March 16, 2021, we completed the acquisition of NuVia, Inc. (NUVIA) for \$1.1 billion, net of cash acquired.
+NUVIA has certain in-process technologies and is comprised of a CPU (central processing unit) and technology design team with expertise in high performance processors, SoC (system-on-chip) and power management for compute-intensive devices and applications.
+Upon completion of development, NUVIA's technologies are expected to be integrated into certain QCT products. - On March 26, 2021, the FTC's deadline for filing a petition for certiorari with the U.S. Supreme Court to seek review of the Ninth Circuit's decision in United States Federal Trade Commission (FTC) v.
+QUALCOMM Incorporated expired.
+The case is now over.